pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences schema diff
     :align: center

+Use the *Ignore Grant/Revoke* switch to ignores the grant and revoke command while comparing the objects.

-Use the *Ignore owner* switch to ignores the owner while comparing the objects.
+Use the *Ignore Owner* switch to ignores the owner while comparing the objects.

+Use the *Ignore Tablespace* switch to ignores the tablespace while comparing the objects.

-Use the *Ignore whitespace* switch to ignores the whitespace while comparing the string objects.
+Use the *Ignore Whitespace* switch to ignores the whitespace while comparing the string objects.
 Whitespace includes space, tabs, and CRLF.